shawngraham/ar-archaeology/workshop materials/Build an AR app.md

 For your reference, we are following [this article](http://developer.vuforia.com/library/articles/Solution/Compiling-a-Simple-Unity-Project) from vuforia's developers' library.

+Remember folks, save your project frequently, in a git-enabled folder, for when things go wrong.

 ## Ingredients

 + [Unity3d (version 5)](http://unity3d.com/get-unity/download?ref=personal). <small>**nb** the documentation for Unity is excellent.
 After you've completed this tutorial, try the '[Rollaball](https://developer.vuforia.com/downloads/sdk)' tutorial to explore in more depth concepts such as scripting.</small>